-Trump's move to cut WHO funding prompts world criticism as coronavirus toll mounts
+Trump's move to cut WHO funding prompts world condemnation

 Trump, who has declared he will decide when to lift U.S. lockdowns, suggested some Democratic state governors were “mutineers” after New York Governor Andrew Cuomo said he would refuse any order that risked reigniting the outbreak.

-Airlines have been hit hard as borders have closed and people stay at home.
-China’s airlines reported a total loss of $4.8 billion in the first quarter, its regulator said.

-The U.S. Treasury Department said major airlines had agreed in principle to a $25 billion rescue package, ensuring their workers have jobs until October while the industry battles its biggest-ever crisis.

-(Open tmsnrt.rs/3aIRuz7 in a separate browser for an interactive graphic to track the global spread)
+(Open tmsnrt.rs/3aIRuz7 in a separate browser for an interactive graphic to track the global spread.)

 Reporting from Reuters bureaux across the world; Writing by Lincoln Feast and Nick Macfie; Editing by Robert Birsel and Philippa Fletcher